Get a free, no obligation personal loan quote with rates as low as 6.99%

 The disability determination package must be completed by qualified medical professionals and sent to the Disability Adjudication Unit for assessment.

-Medical professionals that work for the ODSP organization will evaluate your disability determination package to determine if your medical condition qualifies you for the ODSP.
+Medical professionals who work for the ODSP organization will evaluate your disability determination package to determine if your medical condition qualifies you for the ODSP.
 The Disability Adjudication Unit will send you a letter informing you of their decision within 90 days.

 Final Thoughts